Zurc/ng2/ng2-intro.md

-# Angular 2 - Intro
+# Angular 2 - Setup

 This is another source for anyone who wants to learn Angular 2.
 A few tips on how was my way to test different features from a real-world project.